THE QUEST BASICS

 PARTICIPATION AND ARRANGEMENTS

-- The course closes at 12pm when Teams are then transported back to the Finish HQ for their final task.
+The course closes at 00.00 midnight when Teams are then transported back to the Finish HQ for their final task.

 BE PREPARED!

-- The total walking distance walked is about 16km, most of it is in the dark, and it can take place in just about any kind of weather
+The total walking distance walked is about 16km (4 1/2 hours), most of it is in the dark, and it can take place in just about any kind of weather

 IT’S A CHALLENGE!
 (For the Older People, too)